AnimMouse/torrent-webseed-creator-colab/README.md

    * File name: The file name of the file you will create a torrent from.
    * Piece size: The size of the torrent pieces in kilobyte or 0 for automatic calculation.
 3. Click play in every cell.
-4. After the last cell, verify it on your Google Drive.

 ## URL requirements
 1. URL must be accessible without cookies.
 [Source](http://www.urlhash.com/)